MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

     // Then call Init with these assembiles Xamarin.Forms.Forms.Init(e, rendererAssemblies);

+Even though I was calling the Init methods on these libraries:

+	ImageCircleRenderer.Init();
+	NControl.UWP.NControlViewRenderer.Init();

-Even though I was calling the Init methods on these libraries, without the above code, you get nothing in UWP with .NET Native builds.
+Without the above code, you get nothing in UWP with .NET Native builds.
 No exceptions are thrown.
 Nothing in the debug output window.
 Nothing on screen.
 Silent failure.
-ImageCircleRenderer.Init();
-NControl.UWP.NControlViewRenderer.Init();

 I feel that this should be documented better.
 Hence this blog post.